-56. The Personal Data (Privacy) Ordinance provides for statutory control of the collection, holding, processing and use of personal data in both the public and private sectors.
-Its provisions are based on internationally accepted data protection principles.
-The Ordinance applies to personal data the access to or processing of which is practicable whether they are recorded in electronic, paper file, or audio-visual forms.
-The Ordinance provides for an independent statutory authority, the Privacy Commissioner for Personal Data, to promote, monitor and enforce compliance with its provisions.
-The Commissioner's responsibilities include, among others, promoting awareness and understanding of the Ordinance, issuing codes of practice on how to comply with the Ordinance, examining proposed legislation that may affect the privacy of individuals in relation to personal data, and enforcing the Ordinance.
+56. The Personal Data (Privacy) Ordinance (Cap.
+486) regulates the collection, holding, processing and use of personal data in both the public and private sectors.
+Its provisions are based on internationally accepted data protection principles, and apply to personal data in any form the access to or the processing of which is practicable.
+The Ordinance establishes an office by the name of the Privacy Commissioner for Personal Data, an independent statutory body, to promote, monitor and supervise compliance with the provisions of the Ordinance.
+The duties of the Commissioner include, among others, carrying out promotional or educational activities, issuing codes of practice to provide guidance on compliance with the Ordinance, and conducting investigations and inspections for matters in relation to personal data privacy of individuals.